Kitchen Sink Buying Guide

 Prep or Bar

-When exploring the options for your new kitchen sink, you're going to recognize that they are made in a variety of materials.
+When exploring the options for your new kitchen sink, you’ll see a wide variety of materials.
 While durability is critical, it's also important that the sink material that you select fits well aesthetically into the theme of your space.

 Copper